jho44/SplitwiseClone/README.md

 Because Prisma Client is tailored to your own schema, you need to update it every time your Prisma schema file is changing by running the following command:

 `npx prisma generate`

+## Implementation Notes

+- maybe it's time to use useContext...
+  - for passing setPaidDetails down to `RecipientsInput.tsx` -- not needed in `addExpense/Header.tsx`